fulll/hiring/Frontend/react-level-2.md

 ## Instructions

-Create an input text in which as the user types in, launch a search against Github users and return a result list.
+Create a search input text where users can type in and get results straight away, without ENTER keypress or submit button required.
+Results will list Github users as a list.
+It is up to you to define which data about Github users is relevant to display.

 ### The subject